Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 If you love witch graphic novels, you might also enjoy these books on the Salem Witch Trials, including fiction and nonfiction titles for adults and teens.
 Plus, travel to Salem to encounter a few magical and fun fictional witches.

-With so many great comics with witches out there, it’s hard to choose!
-Who are your favorite witches in comics?
-Let us know in the comments.
+With so many great comics featuring witches out there, it’s hard to choose!
+Let us know your favorites in the comments.